maxmalan/Getting-and-Cleaning-Data-Assignment/Code Book.md

 # Code Book

-This code book indicates all the variables in the “tidy_data.txt” file, output of the step 5 of the script.
+This code book indicates all the variables in the “tidy_data.txt” file, output of  step 5 of the R script.

-# Subject and Activity
+### Subject and Activity
  [68] “SubjectId” - The ID of the 30 subjects who performed the test.
  [67] “Activity” - The type of activity performed by the subjects.

-# Measurements
+### Measurements
  [1] "Time Body Accelerometer - Mean()-X"
  [2] "Time Body Accelerometer - Mean()-Y"
  [3] "Time Body Accelerometer - Mean()-Z"